mediastuttgart/scrollr-docs/README.md

 # Documentation for scrollr v1.0.0 [+changelog](CHANGELOG.md)

-If you have any problems, looking for some specific solutions or have a suggestion, please visit the [wiki knowledge base](https://github.com/mediastuttgart/scrollr-docs/wiki) or open a [ticket](https://github.com/mediastuttgart/scrollr-docs/issues)
+If you have any problems, looking for some specific solutions or have a suggestion, please visit the [wiki](https://github.com/mediastuttgart/scrollr-docs/wiki) or open a [ticket](https://github.com/mediastuttgart/scrollr-docs/issues)

 ## Quickstart